Nanogrup/SalaryPrediction/README.md

 # SalaryPrediction Project -Nano Grup

 This is a basic Flask application Dockerized for easy deployment.
+If you would like to visit our website : [Our Website](https://salaryprediction-56qr.onrender.com/)

 ## Project Overview
 ### Home Page